rahulbasutkar04/StudentManagementWithAuthBasedLogin/README.md

 ## Future Improvements
 ### This project can be done by using Test Driven Develeopment and also SOLID Principles can be utilized effectvely.
-### Can create Docker imager so that we can run application indepenedent of Opearting System just by creating its image in the container.
+### Can create Docker image so that we can run application indepenedent of Operting System just by creating its image in the container.
-### we can apis for update and delete.
+### we can create apis for update and delete.